mahirahalwani/oracle/README.md

 - a clause that idicates which row(s) to update with the new column value <br>

 7. **DELETE** <br>
-- to delete one or more rows from a table ,br>
+- to delete one or more rows from a table <br>
 ```sql
 DELETE FROM celebs
 WHERE twitter_handle IS NULL;